Yaqoubi/CheckersOnline/README.md

 # CheckersOnline
-a simple checkers game using JavaFX for GUI and Socket for chat first run `Server.java` and the `MainFrame.java` all user data will store in a file called `users.txt`
+a simple checkers game using JavaFX for GUI and Socket for chat<br>
+first run `Server.java` and the `MainFrame.java`
+all user data will store in a file called `users.txt`